Mahmoud-Ossama/Mahmoud-Ossama/README.md

-# Hi there, I'm Mahmoud Osama👾
+ Mahmoud Osama👾

-Welcome to my GitHub profile!
-I'm an aspiring AI and cybersecurity specialist pursuing a **Bachelor's in Computer Science and Artificial Intelligence** at Delta University for Science and Technology.
-With a passion for building secure, intelligent applications, I aim to contribute to innovative tech fields, merging my knowledge in **AI, backend development,** and **cybersecurity**.
+Hello all, I am a prospective AI and cybersecurity expert pursuing a **Bachelor of Computer Science and Artificial Intelligence** at Delta University for Science and Technology.
+An interest in creating secure, intelligent applications brings me to create value for revolutionary technology industries by integrating my skills in **AI, backend development,** and **cybersecurity**.

-I enjoy working on projects that solve real-world problems, enhance security, and showcase the potential of AI-driven solutions.
-My current focus is on creating applications that leverage machine learning and AI for **vulnerability detection, phishing prevention,** and **automated security assessments**.
+I prefer projects that solve real issues, enhance security, and optimize AI solutions.
+At this time, my focus is on creating applications that use machine learning and AI for vulnerability detection, anti-phishing security, and automated security audits.

 ---